 2. A movie.

 A total “duh” in rainy day plans, but, like most things, It’s Not Hou is here to help step up your game.
 Edwards Greenway Plaza has a parking garage attached to the theater, so no rain for you.
 Plus, there’s a restaurant and arcade for extended amount of fun.
-Also, Studio Movie Grill in CityCentre has a garage for you too, plus food and booze delivered to your seat.
+Both iPic (in River Oaks) and Studio Movie Grill (in CityCentre) have a garages for you too, plus food and booze delivered to your seat.

 3. Hide in a coffee house.